develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-cheating-dice.markdown

 to serve as a core component of an AI solution, which is about mostly selecting the nearly best option but occasionally trying out a sub-optimal solution.

+### Applying Onion Random to Mimic Cheating Dice

+Let's implement something now that allows us to create the "cheating dice" effect.
+I will call the following implementation "onion random" algorithm, because it justs creates a random number within given range, and then randomly splits the number into smaller numbers.
+Finally we get an outcome that is a random number biased toward zero end of the range.

-Since I am currently in love with Ruby (not cheating TypeScript though), I show my implementation in Ruby language:
+Since I like Ruby, I show my implementation in Ruby language:

 {% highlight ruby %}
-def throw_cheating_dice(max_number_limit, cheat_factor)
+def onion_random(max_number_limit, cheat_factor)
   cheat_factor.times.reduce(max_number_limit) {
     |current_random_result, iteration|
     rand(current_random_result)